meltano/meltano/docs/src/_reference/command-line-interface.md

 ```

 ### Sensitive configuration
-Values for sensitive settings (defined as `kind: password`) are redacted in the output of the following commands:
+Values for sensitive settings (defined as `sensitive: true`) are redacted in the output of the following commands:

 ```bash
 meltano config <plugin> list